Ukdav/ProjectShellScripting/README.md

 #!/bin/bash

-# Display current directory
+#Display current directory
 echo "Current directory: $PWD"

-# Create a new directory
+#Create a new directory
 echo "Creating a new directory..." mkdir my_directory echo "New directory created."

-# Change to the new directory
+#Change to the new directory
 echo "Changing to the new directory..." cd my_directory echo "Current directory: $PWD"

-# Create some files
+#Create some files
 echo "Creating files..."
 touch file1.txt
 touch file2.txt
 echo "Files created."

-# List the files in the current directory
+#List the files in the current directory
 echo "Files in the current directory:" ls

-# Move one level up
+#Move one level up
 echo "Moving one level up..."
 cd ..
 echo "Current directory: $PWD"

-# Remove the new directory and its contents
+#Remove the new directory and its contents
 echo "Removing the new directory..." rm -rf my_directory echo "Directory removed."

-# List the files in the current directory again
+#List the files in the current directory again
 echo "Files in the current directory:" ls

 ![navigate file](https://github.com/Ukdav/ProjectShellScripting/assets/139593350/eaaf1e1b-1471-4896-8e59-60951721b858)

 ![nano02](https://github.com/Ukdav/ProjectShellScripting/assets/139593350/95578cc2-5c95-481d-9c91-5701ff76a8c0)

+# File Operations and Sorting in Shell Scripting

+File operations and sorting are common tasks in shell scripting on Linux.
+Shell scripts allow you to manipulate files and sort their content, enabling you to automate data processing, report generation, and more.
+Here's an overview of file operations and sorting techniques in shell scripting: